 - It's Not You, It's My Enemies: Nina is pleased when Angel gives her plane tickets to Hawaii...then realises there's three of them.
 For herself, her sister and her niece.

 - If I Wanted You Dead...:Gunn: That Angel talking?
 'Cause it sounds a lot more like Angelus.Angel: Oh, if I were Angelus, half of you would already be dead, just for the fun of it.Spike: (menacingly) One of us already is.
 We havin' fun yet?

-- If You're So Evil, Eat This Kitten: A rare example where it's played seriously, but the hero passes the test by actually eating "the kitten", or rather, the warrior of good).
+- If You're So Evil, Eat This Kitten!: A rare example where it's played seriously, but the hero passes the test by actually eating "the kitten", or rather, the warrior of good).
 He isn't turning evil again, nor is he going Knight Templar like his team assumed.
 He had no idea this would happen going in and refusing would mean that the Circle would kill both of them anyway.
-Also, the goal of this infiltration was to stop the friggin' Apocalypse.
+Also, the goal of this infiltration was to hamper the friggin' Apocalypse.

 - Innocent Innuendo: Illyria tells Spike that she and Wesley "are no longer having intercourse", meaning he's stopped talking to her.

 - Invisibility Cloak: A glamour that gives six minutes protection.

 - Manipulative Bastard: Angel decides to use Fred's death for his advantage, and made his friends think he was going off the rails.

 - Mood Whiplash: Drinking champagne with the Circle.

 - Neck Snap: Angel to Drogyn, just in case we're in any doubt after the vampire has fed from him.